 05 July 2018

 Trending Wedding Hashtags To Get Your Posts Noticed

 How To Reduce Your Sites Bounce Rate

-Bounce rate is not a metric many digital marketers and site owners like to look at.
-It is usually a depressing indication and reminder of how many users you’re leaving behind every day.
+Bounce rate is not metric many digital marketers, and site owners like to look at.
+It is usually a depressing indication and reminder of how many users you're leaving behind every day.

 So why are you leaving?
 Why?
-To understand why customers leave your site you need to look at the reasons users normally bounce.
-To help you out I’ve put together a guide of the most common bounce rate issues and if you’re guilty of any of these mistakes you’ll know where to start with corrective actions.
+To understand why customers leave your site you need to look at the reasons users usually bounce.
+To help you out I've put together a guide of the most common bounce rate issues, and if you're guilty of any of these mistakes, you'll know where to start with corrective actions.

 Track all interaction hits

 The first thing you should start with is making sure you're tracking is indeed correct.
 Google Analytics by default only tracks page views as an interaction hit and if you want to get a more accurate representation of your bounce rate you may want to include additional interaction hits.

 This could be things like form completes banner clicks, lightbox interactions, add to carts, newsletter sign-ups and other user actions you find essential.
 Once you're tracking these interaction hits, anyone who doesn't perform these actions can now be considered bounced users.

 In some cases, you may find that this reduces your bounce rate numbers dramatically and you now see a more accurate representation of what users do while on your site.
 For more on interaction hit tracking check out our post - Google Analytics Interaction Hit Vs Non-Interaction Hit